ioccc-src/mkiocccentry/README.md

 ##  fnamchk

-The official **IOCCC** compressed tarball filename sanity checker tool.
+The official **IOCCC** XZ compressed tarball filename sanity checker tool.

 For more information and examples, try: